 What is a green living wall garden?

 Well, it’s a vertical garden you grow along a wall — makes sense, huh?
 A living wall garden can be grown a variety of ways.
 You can use a normal wall as your starting point.
-You can place frames against the wall where you can hang a variety of plants, and slowly work your way down.
+You can place frames against the wall with grow bags where you can hang a variety of plants, and slowly work your way down.
 You can also use a variety of stilts, posts, wire, and just about anything that can hold plants!
 There are also different ready-to-build living wall systems, that are easy to install.
 We wanted to show you today how to grow your living wall of plants.
 There are many ways to grow a living wall, but here is the basic layout.

 Building a living wall

 First off, start off safe.
 Getting a living wall garden to take root and grow easily takes a lot of time.
 The best time to get a head start is to start growing plants after the last frost.
 If you want an even bigger head start, plants indoors first.
 Plants do take the time to grow, so starting off early inside where it’s nice and warm will give you an extra edge.